Water is a renewable resource, thanks to the natural process of evaporation and precipitation.

 Water as a Renewable Resource

-Water is classified as a renewable resource because it is part of a continuous cycle that renews itself.
-However, the renewability of water depends on several factors, such as geographical location and human activities.
+Water is a renewable resource as it lies within a continuous cycle, as it always renews itself.
+However, the renewability of water depends much on several other factors, such as geographical location and human activities.

 Water Cycle

-2. The average human body is made up of about 60% water, showing its importance to life.
+- The average human body is about 60% water, which explains the importance of water to life.

 Threats to Water's Renewability